Webpage performance notes

 SetEnvIfNoCase Request_URI \.pdf$ no-gzip dont-vary

-Since apache can set environment form many tests, you can also use this behaviour to disable compression for IE - which you always want, and probably want to do in global apache config.
+Since apache can set environment based on various tests, you can also use this behaviour to disable compression for IE (which you usually want), and probably want to do in global apache config.
 It seems everyone copy-pastes from the apache documentation:

 BrowserMatch ^Mozilla/4 gzip-only-text/html